krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 | group |  `group_by(df, x)`  | `df.group_by("x")`  |
 | summarize | `summarize(df, x_n = n())` | `df.agg(pl.count().alias("x_n"))` |

-For example, group the data by species and count the number of penguins of each species, then sort in descending order:
+**For example**, group the data by species and count the number of penguins of each species, then sort in descending order:
 ```python
 > df.group_by("species").agg(pl.count().alias("counts")).sort("counts", descending=True)
 shape: (3, 2)